-At the court hearing
+The court hearing

-- In court, the PHA will probably get to talk first because they filed the case.
+- Most eviction hearings are done via ZOOM.
+Information about how to participate in a ZOOM hearing is on the Summons.
+If you do not have access to technology the court can offer other options. - In court, the PHA will probably get to talk first because they filed the case.
 When it is your turn to talk, tell the judge why you shouldn't be evicted.
 If you filed an Answer, use your copy so you remember all the points you made.
 You want to help the judge understand your arguments. - If you and the PHA agree about the facts of the case but disagree that you should be evicted for it, the judge can make a decision right away.
-Skip to the box with asterisks on page 54.
+Skip to the box with asterisks on page 53.